Please update your browser.

 Endless opportunities and resources to develop and progress your career

 I started my professional career in the service industry on the business operations side and developed a passion and aptitude for technology mid career.
-My roles have varied from support manager to production governance, and I will celebrate my 20-year anniversary with the firm this year.
-What makes the JPMorgan Chase culture unique is the many cultural communities you can join, whether you want to spend time with like-minded people or understand and embrace other cultures.
+My roles have varied from support manager to production governance, and I celebrated my 20-year anniversary with the firm in 2022.
+What makes working at JPMorgan Chase unique is the many cultural communities you can join, whether you want to spend time with like-minded people or understand and embrace other cultures.
 You are actively encouraged from the very top of the organization to get involved and supported when you do.
 I’ve taught computing to primary kids, as part of Code Club and volunteered as a senior mentor for the firm’s Code for Good.
 Getting involved is a triple win—the community benefits, it supports JPMorgan’s values and there is career satisfaction and networking benefits for employees.

 Career advice: keep your tech skills current, and remember, it’s all about people